friebe/homepage/src/content/home.md

 ## .
 Hi, I'm Jan Friebe

 I'm a Germany-based IT specialist in application development with a background in graphic design for both print and digital media.
-At the moment I worked as a Team Leader | Technical Lead | Senior developer for an [IAM Product](https://www.evidian.com/de/products/dirx/) [@Eviden](https://eviden.com).
+At the moment I worked as a Technical Team Lead and Full-Stack Developer for an [IAM Product](https://www.evidian.com/de/products/dirx/) [@Eviden](https://eviden.com).

-I have a strong passion for software development, where I focus on striking a balance between functionality and visually appealing, intuitive designs.
+I have a strong passion for software development, with a particular focus on frontend engineering and team leadership.
+My work centers around creating functional, visually appealing, and intuitive user interfaces that strike the right balance between usability and design.
+I'm driven by the challenge of translating complex requirements into seamless digital experiences, while also guiding teams toward collaborative and scalable solutions.
 [Learn more about my journey and personal background](/about)

 I'm always interested in hearing about new opportunities, collaborations, or just having a chat about technology and design.